Brain tumor, breast cancer, colon cancer, congenital heart disease, heart arrhythmia. See more conditions.

 Open for enrollment

-The purpose of this study is to identify non-HLA and non-gal protein antigens in transplanted xenogenic tissues (ie bovine pericardial heart valves) that can then be used to preemptively identify and overcome graft-specific immune responses.
+The purpose of this study is to identify non-HLA and non-gal protein antigens in transplanted xenogenic tissues (ie bovine or porcine pericardial heart valves) that can then be used to preemptively identify and overcome graft-specific immune responses.

 Mayo Clinic is a nonprofit organization and proceeds from Web advertising help support our mission.
 Mayo Clinic does not endorse any of the third party products and services advertised.